Skip to content

 Once a UK offer is made, roughly 4-7% of candidates are rejected at background-check stage — most commonly for date inconsistencies between CV claims and verified employment records, missing references, or right-to-work documentation issues.
 Criminal-record disclosures are a smaller component than candidates fear; date inconsistencies are the dominant failure mode.

-Implication: precise CV dates that match LinkedIn, application form, and reference statements are non-negotiable.
+Implication: precise CV dates that match your LinkedIn profile, application form, and reference statements are non-negotiable.
 Discrepancies under 30 days are usually overlooked; longer ones get queried.

 11. UK hybrid-work mandates have tightened materially since 2024